benjaminbollen/eris-cm/README.md

 ## Background

-`eris-cm` is a set of high-level tooling for working with `eris chains`.
+`eris-cm` is a high level tool for working with `eris chains`.
 It is similar in nature, design, and level as the `eris-pm` which is built to handle smart contract packages and other packages necessary for building blockchain backed applications.
+It is used to provide a harmonized interfacte to the modular components of the [eris](https://docs.erisindustries.com) open source platform.

 ## Installation